 Sonoma events in October 2021 include Pinot on the River, the Harvest Fair, and Healdsburg Crush.
 Other highlights include outdoor concerts at Gundlach Bundschu and individual winery events.

 My calendar includes top things to do in Healdsburg, Santa Rosa, Rohnert Park, and other towns all around the county.
 In addition, I've included a few of the top deals for this month for wine tasting, hotels, and other fun things to do.

 One of the first big Sonoma events in October is the harvest fair.
 This event offers the best of Sonoma County with award winning wines, beer, and locally produced food.
-For three days, there are dinners, a wine country marketplace, and several tasting and pairing options.
+For two days, there are dinners, a wine country marketplace, and several tasting and pairing options.

 The most popular is the Grand Harvest Tasting Pavilion.
 More than 100 wineries will be on hand serving up their Sonoma wines.
 You can also sample goodies from the winners of the Professional Wine, Food and Restaurant competitions.
 The Grand Harvest Tasting Pavilion is open all three days.